If you wear a suit to work every day, you probably think about the Central Business District when hearing the term CBD.

 CBD, or otherwise known as Cannabidiol, will not get you “high.”
 I hope you’re not too disappointed.

-On the bright side, CBD just might help you with a variety of conditions such as depression, insomnia, anxiety, joint pain, and various skin conditions due to its anti-inflammatory, anti-anxiety, and antipsychotic properties, and the indirect connection it has with the human endocannabinoid system.
+On the bright side, CBD just might support overall wellness and balance within the body via the indirect connection it has with the human endocannabinoid system.

 The Endocannabinoid System